H-1B Cap Filings for Current F-1 Students

 a number of other nonimmigrant or immigrants visa categories,

 across the United States the most popular avenue for post-OPT

 The USCIS has promulgated the "cap-gap" provisions as a benefit

-scenario where both the H-1B quota and a student's OPT period
+scenario where the student's F-1 or OPT period

 The following cap-gap rules apply for F-1 students on OPT

 applying for a Change of Status effective October 1, 2021.